What's the Problem & How are Progressives Addressing It

 Helpers, Allies, and Other Useful Organizations

-- Immigrant Legal Resource Center is a valuable resource providing research, examples, and technical assistance for communities looking to protect their immigrant communities.
+- Immigrant Legal Resource Center – The Immigrant Legal Resource Center is a valuable resource providing research, examples, and technical assistance for communities looking to protect their immigrant communities.

-- Immigrant Policy Center is the research and policy arm of the American Immigration Council.
+- Immigrant Policy Center – The Immigrant Policy Center is the research and policy arm of the American Immigration Council.

-- National Immigration Law Center engages in policy analysis, litigation, education, and advocacy around immigration issues.
+- National Immigration Law Center – The National Immigration Law Center engages in policy analysis, litigation, education, and advocacy around immigration issues.

-- SiX Action is the state level progressive policy database which has useful research and example laws on immigration policy.
+- SiX Action – SiX Action is a state-level progressive policy database with useful research and example laws on immigration policy.

-- Center for American Progress is a D.C. based think tank which has conducted important research on the economic and social impacts of immigration.
+- Center for American Progress – The Center for American Progress is a D.C.-based think tank that has conducted important research on the economic and social impacts of immigration.

-- Center for Popular Democracy has resources for protecting and encouraging the democratic rights of immigrants.
+- Center for Popular Democracy – The Center for Popular Democracy has resources for protecting and encouraging the democratic rights of immigrants.